 You finally got the last kid to bed and you’re praying no one gets up…again!
 You’re physically and emotionally exhausted since the kids didn’t seem to listen to you ALL DAY.
 You lost your temper and yelled at them, and your house has toys and piles of papers everywhere.
 It feels like you didn’t get anything done besides breaking up arguments, feeding the kids (cereal and string cheese count, right?), and nursing the baby.
 Your husband is working late, and you hate to tell him there are only leftovers for dinner.
 You’re feeling like a failure as a mom.

 Can I tell you that you are NOT alone?
-Every mom has rough days (or weeks), some more than others.
-So, Mama…wipe away those tears.
+Every mom has bad days and negative experiences.
+So, Mama…take some deep breaths and wipe away those tears.
 God’s got this!
 Let’s get your focus up instead of on what’s going on around you.
+Let me help you with a game plan to get rid of those feelings of inadequacy and unrealistic expectations.
+While you may not always have good days, You will have some ways to combat those feelings of failure.

-When you feel like a failure, you’re listening to the lies of Satan.
-He’d like nothing better than to have you feeling inadequate as a mom.
+When you feel like a failure, you’re listening to Satan’s lies.
+He’d like nothing better than to have you feeling like a total failure as a mom.
 He tells you you’re not doing good enough or you’re not fun enough.
-He tempts you to feel like you just can’t do it and that everyone else is doing better than you.
+He tempts you to feel like you just can’t do it and that everyone else is a perfect mom.
 These are LIES!
 1 Peter 5:8-9 tells us that Satan is prowling around like a lion looking for prey, and that we need to resist him.

 “The thief comes only to steal and kill and destroy.
 I came that they may have life and have it abundantly.”
 John 10:10 ESV